Maybe Paraguayan javelin thrower Leryn Franco was just dealing with a sore shoulder that day?

 It’s kind of hard to say.
 Most research hasn’t found significant benefits to using the tape.

-Several reviews of studies that analyzed the clinical use of kinesio taping for people with musculoskeletal conditions found no evidence it helped patients.
+Some reviews of studies looking into how kinesio taping works for people with muscle and joint issues.
+But didn’t find solid proof that it actually helps.
+So, while some folks swear by it, the science hasn’t fully backed it up yet.
 So for people with chronic conditions that need treatment(not usually Olympic athletes), the tape probably doesn’t do much.

-Yet one recent review in the British Journal of Sports Medicine did find that “Kinesio taping is superior to minimal intervention for pain relief.”
-Other studies have found that the taping may potentially increase.
+One recent review in the British Journal of Sports Medicine found that kinesio taping works better than doing nothing at all when it comes to pain relief.
+Other studies suggest it might also help improve range of motion and muscle activation.
 From range of motion slightly, but there’s not necessarily evidence that one type of tape is better than another.

 Kinesio Tex Tape may offer slight relief in pain or range of motion, but the effect is minimal.
 As for Latvia’s Edzus Treimanis and his face tape on the BMX bike — if it feels good, ride on, buddy.